noahehall/theBookOfNoah/0current/frontendtech.md

          - purchasing
          - regulation
          - contractual agreements
+         - conformance levels: rough thresholds to assess how well web content meet the success levels
+           - A: lowest success
+           - AA: medium success
+           - AAA: the gold standard!
       4. sufficient and advisory techniques: for each *guideline* and *success criteria* a number of techniques are documented.
          - techniques sufficient for *meeting* success crtieria
          - techniques sufficient for *meeting* and **go beyond** (these are *advisory techniques*)